 3.1.
 Preliminary Design of a Prototype Building

 A preliminary design of a prototype building has been conducted to assess the gross sections of the main elements and estimate the key parameters of the structural elements.
 A 3D structural model was created using the software MIDASGen 2014 (v1.1) (see Figure 6) [24].
 To perform the size dimensioning of the wooden modular elements, Eurocode 5 [25] has been considered.
 The building, shown in Figure 1, has 10 m × 5 m plane dimensions and is 4 m in height.
 For the analysis and evaluation of the static and dynamic behaviour of the prototype structure, a finite element model was adopted.
-A global 3D model of the structure was created; the frame of each wooden module was modelled with classic one-dimensional beam elements with formulated flexibility, and the wooden panels of each module were modelled with two-dimensional finite elements like a four-node Lagrangian shell with membrane and flexural flexibility.
+A global 3D model of the structure was created (see Figure 6); the frame of each wooden module was modelled with classic one-dimensional beam elements with formulated flexibility, and the wooden panels of each module were modelled with two-dimensional finite elements like a four-node Lagrangian shell with membrane and flexural flexibility.
 The elastic properties assumed for the wooden elements are as follows: Young modulus E = 8000 MPa and Poisson ratio n = 0.1.
 The precast-reinforced concrete foundation elements have been modelled with one-dimensional beam elements with formulated flexibility and characterized by a Young modulus E = 30000 MPa and Poisson ratio n = 0.15.

 For the model, a clamped constraint was considered at the base of the structure, and it was applied to the nodes of the foundation elements.
 The non-structural dead loads (i.e., the roofing system) and the live loads (i.e., snow load) were entered into the model as vertical forces applied to the roof elements of the building.
 The structural dead load was automatically calculated from the software.
 The action of the wind on the structure was determined with horizontal pressure applied on the perimeter panels following the indications of Eurocode 1 [26].